AdamBignell/ICTS-vs-EPEA/README.md

 [Final Report Link](https://www.overleaf.com/4142651994vxvckbxqfnwv)

-PREREQUISITE:
+#### PREREQUISITE

 Note: I am running these commands on a windows machine using powershell.
-If you are not, please use the appropriate slash (\ or /) for your terminal
+If you are not, please use the appropriate slash (\ or /) for your terminal.
 It is a requirement you have python (at least 3.7 or higher), pip, and git already installed on your machine

 ## Setting up the environment